simeneide/car-pricing/README.md

 - numpy
 - ggplot

-All can be installed by pip install [PACKAGE NAME]
+All can be installed by pip3 install -r requirements.txt